feathersjs/docs/api/authentication/oauth.md

 The following settings are available:

 - `redirect`: The URL of the frontend to redirect to with the access token (or error message).
 The [authentication client](./client.md) handles those redirects automatically.
 If not set, the authentication result will be sent as JSON instead.
+- `origins`: A list of allowed URLs to make requests from.
+For example setting this option to`[ "https://feathersjs.com", "https://feathers.cloud" ]` would allow requests from those domains and redirect back to where the request came from.
+This can be used _instead_ of the `redirect` option to allow oAuth logins from multiple domains.
 - `defaults`: Default [Grant configuration](https://github.com/simov/grant#configuration) used for all strategies.
 The following default options are set automatically:
   - `path` (default: `'/oauth'`) - The OAuth base path
 - `<strategy-name>` (e.g. `twitter`): The [Grant configuration](https://github.com/simov/grant#configuration) used for a specific strategy.